OliWenman/geant4tomosim/README.txt

 - Models based on Livermore data bases and new model for Compton scattering G4LowEPComptonModel, new low-energy model of multiple scattering G4LowEWenzelMscModel.

 EmPenelopePhysics
 - Penelope2008 models for electrons, positrons and gamma, enabled Rayleigh scattering, enabled fluorescence, enabled nuclear stopping, enable accurate angular generator for ionisation models, G4IonParameterisedLossModel for ion ionisation, and 20 bins per energy decade of physics tables.
+Gamma, e- , e+ from 100 eV up to 1 GeV (2008 version).

 EmStandardPhysicsGS
 - Experimental physics with multiple scattering of e+- below 100 MeV simulated by G4GoudsmitSaundersonMscModel is done on top of the default EM physics.